 Porsager’s recent solo exhibitions include Kunsthal Charlottenborg, Copenhagen, 2021; Moderna Museet, Stockholm, 2020-21; FuturDome, Milano, 2020; Museum of Contemporary Art, Roskilde, 2019; Nils Stærk, Copenhagen, 2016; Brandts, Odense, 2016; Göttingen Kunstverein, 2015; Overgaden, Copenhagen, 2015; Künstlerhaus Bethanien, Berlin, 2015; Henie Onstad Kunstsenter, Høvikodden, 2013; and Emily Harvey Foundation, New York, 2013.

-Porsager was selected as a CERN Honorary Mention for the Collide International Award in 2018.
+Porsager was awarded the Eckersberg Medal in 2023 and was selected as a CERN Honorary Mention for the Collide International Award in 2018.
 In 2012, Porsager participated in dOCUMENTA (13) with Anatta Experiment.
 She was awarded the Carl Nielsen and Anne Marie Carl-Nielsen Scholarship in 2014.
 In 2015, Porsager partook in the 14th Istanbul Biennial: SALTWATER: A Theory of Thought Forms.
 Porsager’s earthwork and memorial Gravitational Ripples was inaugurated in June 2018 in Stockholm, Sweden, commemorating the Swedish lives lost in the 2004 tsunami in Southeast Asia.